-Dr. John Bindernagle, the famed wildlife biologist and Bigfoot author/researcher, died on January 18th, after a long battle with cancer.
-Dr. Bindernagle, based out of British Columbia, was a staunch believer in Bigfoot, and had appeared on countless television shows and documentaries regarding the Sasquatch phenomenon.
+Dr. John Bindernagel, the famed wildlife biologist and Bigfoot author/researcher, died on January 18th, after a long battle with cancer.
+Dr. Bindernagel, based out of British Columbia, was a staunch believer in Bigfoot, and had appeared on countless television shows and documentaries regarding the Sasquatch phenomenon.
 But I will leave more eloquent obituaries to those who had the honor of knowing him.

 Rest in peace, Doctor.